History of the Thoroughbred Race Horse

-The Thoroughbred racehorse as we know it today traces its origins back to just three foundation sires: Darley Arabian, Godolphin Arabian and Byerley Turk.
+The Thoroughbred race horse as we know it today traces its origins back to just three foundation sires: Darley Arabian, Godolphin Arabian and Byerley Turk.
 When you think that according to the BHB there are over 110,000 Thoroughbred foals born worldwide and roughly 5,000 in Great Britain alone every year that is a very large family tree.
-The three sires are referred to by the name off their owners: Thomas Darley, Lord Godolphin and Captain Robert Byerley respectively.
+The three sires are referred to by the name of their owners: Thomas Darley, Lord Godolphin and Captain Robert Byerley respectively.

 The breed developed in the late 17th and early 18th century when British horse breeders began crossing their native mares, probably breeds such as Scottish Galloways and the Irish Hobby, with these imported Arabian stallions from North Africa and the Middle East and so began a breeding process that to this day, over three hundred years later, still continues - in it’s simplest form, take the best mares to the best stallions.